-This is possible by uploading customers’ information such as the names, email addresses and phone numbers from company CRM, POS or payment system to Facebook.
+Offline conversion tracking is possible by uploading customers’ information, such as the names, email addresses and phone numbers from company CRM, POS or payment system to Facebook.
 Facebook will match the information with the data of users who saw or clicked on the ads.
 If there is a match, Facebook attributes the sale to an ad.
-This tool allows advertisers to shine a light on whether or not their marketing efforts are having an impact.
+This tool allows advertisers to find out whether or not their marketing efforts are having an impact.

 Likewise, if you are a retailer, you can use the Facebook offline conversion tool to know the number of people that bought or sold something as a result of your Facebook ads.

-With this information, you can create better ads that will convert more and be able to show how many offline sales your Facebook ads generate.
+With this information, you can create better ads that will convert more and be able to see how many offline sales your Facebook ads generate.

 However, it’s worth noting that Facebook has a recommended period of 28 days between ad interaction and offline conversion.
-Facebook requires advertisers to upload customers’ data within 90 days from the day the user engaged with the ad.
+Facebook requires advertisers to upload customers’ data within 90 days from the day the user engages with an ad.

 There are three major reasons why you need to track your offline conversions on Facebook, which we also discussed in the video below.

-In Summary, below are the reasons why you need to track offline conversions on Facebook
+In summary, you need to track offline conversions on Facebook because: